Israel attacks Syrian posts after cross-border fire from Syria

 Israel has largely stayed on the sidelines of Syria's civil war, keeping watch over the Golan Heights frontier and occasionally carrying out air strikes or returning fire if there is a specific threat.
 It captured the Golan in a 1967 Middle East war.

+Intense fighting has rocked the Quneitra province of Syria, adjacent to the Golan Heights, since rebels there launched an attack on Saturday.

-(Reporting by Ari Rabinovitch; Editing by Gareth Jones)
+(Reporting by Ari Rabinovitch; Additional reporting by Angus McDowall in Beirut; Editing by Gareth Jones)

 BEIRUT Syrian President Bashar al-Assad delivered prayers for Islam's Eid al-Fitr holiday in Hama on Sunday, the furthest he has traveled inside Syria in years, showing his growing confidence.